-Management of Dynamic File Services servers, pairs, policies, and schedules is server-centric rather than through a centralized LDAP directory repository.
+Management of Dynamic File Services servers, pairs, policies, and schedules is server-centric.
+DynamicFS does not use a centralized LDAP directory repository.
 The pair, policy, and schedule configuration files are stored in subfolders in the C:\ProgramFiles\Dynamic File Services folder on the server where the Service is installed and running.
 Import and export features of DynamicFS make it possible to copy a policy to multiple servers.